EliteWise/celeste-no-death-screen/README.md

 # NoDeathScreen
-This mod removes the death screen for instant respawns!
+This mod removes the death / respawn screen for instant respawns!